Pain, Suffering, and Cruelty From Before Roe v. Wade Is Making a Comeback

 The Current Assault on Women’s Reproductive Rights

 Women’s reproductive rights are being attacked on all fronts.
 From education to abortion to birth control, women’s choices and rights are being stripped away.
-Reactionary courts allow absurd state laws to shut down clinics, and with a shifting Supreme Court, the assault will continue.
+Reactionary courts allow absurd state laws to shut down clinics, and with a Supreme Court dominated by a right-wing anti-choice supermajority, the assault will only become more intense and successful.

 Women’s health clinics being closed means that women who can’t afford, can’t have, or don’t want to carry a pregnancy to term must either travel enormous distances to obtain an abortion.